AlbertoParravicini/dose2015_public/03_games/README.md

 # dose2015
-This folder contains the source code of the AI library.
+This folder contains the source code of the Games (Assignment 3).
 The code is organized in folders: group1
 ...